Apple unveils new iPhones for faster 5G wireless networks | Technology

 Apple unveils new iPhones for faster 5G wireless networks

 Apple unveiled four new iPhones equipped with technology for use with faster new 5G wireless networks.
-There's the iPhone 12, which Apple says is more durable, with a 6.1-inch display, the same as the iPhone 11 but lighter and thinner, for USD 799 and the iPhone 12 Mini with a 5.4-inch display for USD 699.
-They'll come in black, white, red, green and blue.
+There's the iPhone 12, with a 6.1-inch display, the same as the iPhone 11 but lighter and thinner, starts at almost USD 800 and the iPhone 12 Mini with a 5.4-inch display at almost USD 700.
+A higher-end iPhone 12 Pro with more powerful cameras will begin at roughly USD 1,000; the 12 Pro Max, with a 6.7-inch display, will set buyers back at least USD 1,100.
+Apple said the phones should be more durable.

-A higher-end iPhone 12 Pro with more powerful cameras comes in silver, graphite, gold and blue, and will cost USD 999; the 12 Pro Max, with a 6.7-inch display, costs USD 1,099.
 In a move that may annoy some consumers, Apple will no longer include charging adapters with new phones.
+It says that will mean smaller, lighter boxes that are more environmentally friendly to ship.
+Apple, however, separately sells power adapters that cost about USD 20 and USD 50, depending on how fast they charge phones.
+Apple has one of the most loyal and affluent customer bases in the world, which has many analysts betting the next wave of phones will sell well.
+The iPhone remains the foundation of Apple's business.

-The research firm eMarketer estimates about 58 million people in the U.S. use an Amazon Echo while 26.5 million use a Google Nest speaker and 15 million use a HomePod or other speakers sold by other manufactures, including Sonos and Harman Kardon..
+The research firm eMarketer estimates about 58 million people in the U.S. use an Amazon Echo while 26.5 million use a Google Nest speaker.
+Roughtly 15 million use a HomePod or speakers sold by other manufactures, including Sonos and Harman Kardon.

 - READ MORE ON: